-When I first entered Yoshihito Nakano’s studio in Yokohama, I thought I had gotten the wrong address.
+When I first entered Yoshihito Nakano’s irezumi studio in Yokohama, I thought I had gotten the wrong address.
 Rather than a typical tattoo parlor, the room resembled a tiny school library filled with hundreds of books on everything from paintings to Chinese calligraphy.
-However, there were some clues pointing to this being the place where you could beautify your skin by repeatedly stabbing it.
+However, there were some clues that this was a place where you could beautify your skin by needle.
 Chief among them was the sight of a man in his 20s lying down behind a screen while an elderly man hunched over a small pool of blood collecting on his shoulder.

-The older gentleman was Yoshihito Nakano, also known as Horiyoshi III, one of Japan’s most prominent horishi (tattoo artists).
-On that day, he was putting the finishing touches to a section of a tattoo covering most of the customer’s back and thighs that depicted everything from Japanese dragons to gods, warriors, and tigers.
+The older gentleman was Yoshihito Nakano, also known as Horiyoshi III, one of Japan’s most prominent horishi (artists that create traditional Japanese tattoos, called irezumi).
+On that day, he was putting the finishing touches to a section of a tattoo covering most of the customer’s back and thighs that depicted everything from Japanese dragons to gods, warriors and tigers.
 When I asked the artist about the significance of the design, he said:

 “You usually do dragons on the upper part of the body, and tigers on the lower.
 In Japanese culture, dragons are the kings of the sky while tigers rule the earth.
 A dragon fighting a tiger symbolizes the battle between heaven and earth.
 It represents strength because there’ll never be a winner in this battle.
 That’s why tiger tattoos need to be facing up, otherwise the tiger would lose to the dragon and the entire meaning would be lost.”

-The dragon is one the most popular tattoo designs around.
+The dragon is one the most popular tattoo designs in the world of irezumi.
 According to the artist, five or six out of ten clients request dragon tattoos.
 “Dragons are these mysterious creatures with amazing powers but no one would get them if they weren’t cool.
 There’s no animal cooler than the dragon … But ‘cool’ also has a lot of meanings, doesn’t it?
 It can mean beauty, strength, tradition, religion.”

 For Horiyoshi III himself, though, “coolness” was always closely linked with bad behavior.
 “I got my first tattoo when I was about 11 or 12.
 It was on my left hand.
 It was a manji character [the swastika which existed as a traditional Sino-Japanese character before Nazi appropriation of it].
 I wanted a tattoo because it made me feel like a delinquent, and I thought delinquents were cool.
 As for the pain of getting a tattoo, that’s precisely what makes them worth it.
 Because tattoos hurt, it’s cool to get one.”